ckan/ckan/doc/coding-standards.rst

   where a short one will do, and try to cut out words where possible
 - Try to avoid repetition

-PEP 257
+PEP 257 (Docstring Conventions)
 ```````

-Generally, follow `PEP 257`_.
-We'll only describe the ways that CKAN differs
+Generally, follow `PEP 257`_ for docstrings.
+We'll only describe the ways that
-from or extends PEP 257 below.
+CKAN differs from or extends PEP 257 below.

 .. _PEP 257: http://www.python.org/dev/peps/pep-0257/